Text by Daniel Garcia and James Bow

 Unfortunately, the additional service didn't last.
 Budget cuts forced the midday Erindale trains to stop running on January 8, 1996, to be replaced by 'train-buses' operating throughout the day, serving all stations on the route, save for Kipling.

-But ridership was increasing, as suburban development continues north and west, enveloping Milton, and putting additional commuters onto Highway 401 from further west in the Greater Toronto Area.
+But ridership was increasing, as suburban development continued north and west, enveloping Milton, and putting additional commuters onto Highway 401 from further west in the Greater Toronto Area.
 A sixth Milton GO train was added in 2002, followed by a seventh in June 2009 and an eighth in June 2012.
 In 2006, GO Transit opened a new layover facility east of Milton station, replacing a layover facility at Guelph Junction west of Campbellville.
 On September 4, 2007, Lisgar station opened to the public.
 Located on Argentia Road in northwest Mississauga, between Meadowvale and Milton stations, the station provides links for Mississauga and Brampton transit buses, and parking spaces for 788 cars.

 A Tour of the Line

 Milton GO Trains depart Union station and follow the Canadian Pacific's former Galt Sub paralleling the Weston Sub (both subs are now owned by Metrolinx) past Bloor station on the Kitchener GO line.
 It largely uses separate tracks to do this, and did not have access to the Bloor station platforms when it opened, as it was thought the stop was redundant with Milton trains already connecting to the Toronto subway at Kipling.
-As Bloor station and the Weston sub are being redeveloped for additional service to Kitchener, and the Union-Pearson Express, it is possible that Milton trains may get access to Bloor station platforms in the near future; whether or not they use them is another matter.
+As Bloor station and the Weston sub are being redeveloped for additional service to Kitchener, and the Union-Pearson Express, it is possible that Milton trains may get access to Bloor station platforms; whether or not they use them is another matter.

 North of Bloor station, Milton trains continue to parallel the tracks of the Weston sub, approaching the West Toronto Junction.
 There, Milton trains curve west and join Canadian Pacific's freight tracks paralleling Dundas Street.
 When Canadian Pacific sold this end of its Galt subdivision, they tore up the north-south track that crossed its east-west freight tracks and connected with CP's track heading north to Bolton.
 Instead, they installed a south-to-west track to complement their existing south-to-east track, allowing freight trains to access their Bolton track directly, rather than use Canadian National trackage, or its yard at Agincourt to turn around.
 GO Transit also upgraded its north-to-west turn to allow for higher speeds as trains sped through the junction.
 Previously, GO Trains using the old curve were limited to just 30 kilometres per hour.
 The new curve also connects directly to the Canadian Pacific mainline, bypassing the throat to a yard located south of the CP mainline.